ranjanistic/knotters/README.md

 ## Footnotes

+- Any push on beta branch deploys it directly to [beta.knotters.org](https://beta.knotters.org)

 - Try to separate changes in client side & server side code using separate branches, for efficient workflow run.

 - Try to publish the server sided changes before client side ones for better update delivery.